 Prepare the standard concrete for bond testing.
 The concrete shall be made with normal aggregates, with the coarse aggregates having a maximum dimension of 20 mm.
-The concrete shall have a slump of 100 ± 20 mm, and an average 28-day cube compressive strength of 40 ± 3 N/mm2 (a minimum of three cubes shall be tested for calculating the average value).
+The concrete shall have a slump of 100 mm ± 20 mm, and an average 28 day cube compressive strength of 40 N/mm2 ± 3 N/mm2 (a minimum of three cubes shall be tested for calculating the average value).
 Cast the bond test specimen as follows.

 Clean the bonding section of the FRP bar and render it free from any grease, dirt, etc.